-The Nannup Music Festival engages directly with the challenge of environmental sustainability through its Green Steps Initiative.
+The Nannup Music Festival engages directly with the challenge of environmental sustainability through its Green Steps long-running project.
 Minimising the festival’s environmental impact and creating opportunities to raise awareness on environmental issues are key priorities.
-Our aim is to take a few green steps each year and to eventually put the Nannup Music Festival at the forefront of environmentally friendly event management.
+Our aim is to take a few green steps each year and to maintain the Nannup Music Festival at the forefront of environmentally friendly event management.

 WHAT YOU CAN DO:

 - REFILL THEM AT OUR WATER REFILL STATIONS

 - REFILL YOUR CUP AT OUR FESTIVAL BARS OR PURCHASE ONE OF OUR REUSABLE BRANDED CUPS